demiculus/demiculus.github.io/hiring-va.md

 ## Why

 Naval has a good take on hourly rate: https://nav.al/hourly-rate

-Ex: If you're earning $25/hr, spending 10hrs which takes the VA 20hrs but their pay is $5/hr you've esentially saved $150

 ## Who

 Philiphines is a good country.
 Good English, better work culture than India.
 Affordable.